phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 Reference
 ---------

-The DocBlox configuration file contains the following top level elements which are explained in more detail in the sub-chapters.
+The phpDocumentor configuration file contains the following top level elements which are explained in more detail in the sub-chapters.

 -  Title, the title for this project, *may contain HTML*